KTH/devops-course/contributions/open-source/kallem-mwesslen/README.md

 We believe that this project is suitable for the open-source category, as it is not generally useful for the course-repo, but could be useful for many different projects.

-*I (Kalle) have to note that I have already submitted a course-automation contibution (a github action that automatically labels pull requests).
+*I (Kalle) have to note that I have already submitted a course-automation contribution (a Github action that automatically labels pull requests).
 Would this project be considered to be overlapping, since both are github actions, or are they dissimilar enough?
 I really like this idea and would like to pursue it.*